-Achieving Zero HIV new infection, will mean reducing HIV incidence to 1 per 1,000 (0.1%) which is a 84% reduction on the current local HIV incidence estimate.
+Achieving Zero HIV new infection will mean reducing HIV incidence to 1 per 1,000 (0.1%) which is an 80% reduction on the current local HIV incidence estimate.

-As MSM diagnosed HIV prevalence is extremely high in the city (8 per 1,000) and as incidence among other men and women locally is currently very low (less than 0.1%), the focus to reduce new HIV infection to zero should principally be among MSM.
-The Towards Zero HIV strategy however, aims to achieve zero HIV new infection across the whole population of Brighton & Hove, particularly with vulnerable communities that may be of higher risk of infection.
+As the incidence of HIV among MSM is extremely high in the city (0.5%) and as incidence among other men and women locally is currently very low (less than 0.1%), the focus to reduce new HIV infection to zero should principally be among MSM.

+The Towards Zero HIV strategy however, aims to achieve zero HIV new infection across the whole population of Brighton & Hove, particularly with vulnerable communities that may be at higher risk of infection.

-MSM AND THE NEED FOR A STRATEGIC FOCUS
+THE NEED FOR A STRATEGIC FOCUS